 - we don't know how much higenamine was in the supplement

 - we don't know if the exercise caused the rhabdo

 - the man admitted to taking 150% of the recommended dosage

 Or was it a combination of all three?
 We just dont' know.

 The FDA Office of Dietary Supplements gives you a way to report problems you experience with dietary supplements.
 It's called the Safety Reporting Portal.
 You can also call the FDA at 888-SAFE-FOOD.

 17 How Much Works?

-There is no known optimal dosage.
-This goes back to a lack of human research.
+There is no known optimal dosage to take to achieve benefits.
+This is due to a lack of quality human research.
 Unfortunately, most studies:

 - contain small numbers of small people